The introductory computer exercise using Python and the SUND toolbox¶

 We typically evaluate the model agreement using a sum or squared residuals, weighted with the uncertainty of the data, often referred to as the cost of the model agreement.

 where \(v(\theta)\) is the cost given a set of parameters \(\theta\), \(y_t\) and \(SEM_t\) is experimental data (mean and SEM) at time \(t\), and \({\hat{y}}_t\) is model simulation at time \(t\).
-Here, \(y_t-\ {\hat{y}}_t\left(\theta\right)\), is commonly referred to as residuals, and represent the difference between the simulation and the data in each timepoint.
+Here, \(y_t-\ {\hat{y}}_t\left(\theta\right)\), is commonly referred to as residuals, and represent the difference between the simulation and the data in each time point.

 Implement a cost function

-Define a function fcost(params, simulation, data) that simulates your model for a set of parameters and returns the cost
+Define a function fcost(params, sims, data) that simulates your model for a set of parameters and returns the cost.
+Call the simulation object's simulate function from inside fcost to get the simulated values.

-Since we have two datasets we want to evaluate the model against, we need to do two simulations and add the costs together.
-First, lets go through an explicit version, and then we go through the more generalizable version you should use
+Since we have two datasets with two observables we want to evaluate the model against, we need to do two simulations and add the costs together.

 def fcost(params, sims, data):